deadnme/Twitch-Emote-No-Restart/README.md

 ---

-## Check Script Activity

-The script runs silently by default.
-If you want to verify it's working, open **DevTools Console** (F12) and look for messages prefixed with `[TENR]`.
-You should also notice that animated emotes no longer flicker when spammed.

----

 ## Contributing

 I welcome contributions from the community!
 If you'd like to contribute to Twitch Emote No-Restart, follow these steps: